Postmates Driver Review 2022: How Much Do Postmates Drivers Make?

 - Ease of use: The app is intuitive and easy to use for claiming orders and making deliveries.

-How Much Do Postmates Drivers Make?
+How Much Do Postmates Drivers Actually Make?

-Your earnings with Postmates are broken into:
+Your earnings with Postmates are calculated by adding the following:

 Postmates drivers are independent contractors.
 This means you are responsible for claiming your earnings and paying taxes when you file each year.